ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 .. tabbed:: Dashboard

-  :ref:`The dashboard job view <dash-jobs-view>` provides the placement group table that displays the scheduling state and metadata of the placement group.
+  The :ref:`dashboard job view <dash-jobs-view>` provides the placement group table that displays the scheduling state and metadata of the placement group.

   .. note::

-    Ray dashboard is only available when Ray is installed with ``pip install "ray[default]"``.
+    Ray dashboard is only available when you install Ray is with ``pip install "ray[default]"``.

 .. tabbed:: Ray State API

-  :ref:`Ray state API <state-api-overview-ref>` is a CLI tool to inspect the state of Ray resources (tasks, actors, placement groups, etc.).
+  :ref:`Ray state API <state-api-overview-ref>` is a CLI tool for inspecting the state of Ray resources (tasks, actors, placement groups, etc.).

   ``ray list placement-groups`` provides the metadata and the scheduling state of the placement group.
-  ``ray list placement-groups --detail`` provides stats and scheduling state in a greater detail.
+  ``ray list placement-groups --detail`` provides statistics and scheduling state in a greater detail.

   .. note::

-    State API is only available when Ray is installed with ``pip install "ray[default]"``
+    State API is only available when you install Ray is with ``pip install "ray[default]"``

 Inspect Placement Group Scheduling State
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-From the above tools, you can see the state of the placement group.
-The definition of states are specified in the following files.
+With the above tools, you can see the state of the placement group.
+The definition of states are specified in the following files:

 - `High level state <https://github.com/ray-project/ray/blob/03a9d2166988b16b7cbf51dac0e6e586455b28d8/src/ray/protobuf/gcs.proto#L579>`_
 - `Details <https://github.com/ray-project/ray/blob/03a9d2166988b16b7cbf51dac0e6e586455b28d8/src/ray/protobuf/gcs.proto#L524>`_